CESNET/google-group-connector/README.md

 * `scopes` list of scopes allowed for your service account necessary to perform expected changes
 * `member_identifier` type of identifier you use in input files to identifier user
 * `allow_delete` true/false value determine, if users missing in input file are deleted from domain or just suspended
+* `allow_delete_teamdrive` true/false value determine, if TeamDrive is deleted when missing in input file or just all permissions are removed

 Your properties file should look like this: